Benchmarks#

 Running benchmarks#

-Please note that all benchmark results are made with Clang-built binaries.
+Please note that all benchmark results on this page are made with Clang-built binaries.

 2node ../../cnoke/cnoke.js --prefer-clang